 SFF) There's a fantastic shot from the same movie, with a cliff where INDIANA JONES practically falls out via a waterfall.
 This scene is a combination of matte painting, a miniature wall and the scenes filmed in real life.
 How should I imagine such scenes are created?
 The transitions have to be perfect in order not to be seen.
 How did you go about it?

-J.G.)
-I am a matte PAINTER ONLY.
+C.G.)
+I am a matte painter ONLY.
 The scene is worked out , in the beginning before it gets to me.
 I paint only what is assigned to me.
 Before that happens, many meetings happen between the story board artist , art director, VFX Supervisor and director design and work it all out .Then there are matte paintings that are discussed and designed with the Matte Painting supervisor and Matte painting camera supervisor.
 This is all practical FX.
 Digital Fx is different.

 Then the specific shots come to me and I start those paintings.
 Each one can be very different and has its own challenges.
 When you say transitions.
 Im not sure what exactly you are talking about.
 I can guess that the matte painter paints the shot and depending what kind of shot it is from start to finish the magic of the editor is the one who sews it all together for perfect transitioning.
 Not me as the matte painter.
 In our digital age its done differently .
 Sometimes the matte painters or environments artist will carry out everything and this i do not do.
 I am a painter.